rigbetellabs/tortoisebot_pro/README.md

 ```py
 roslaunch tortoisebotpro_firmware bringup.launch using_joy:=true # Set to true if using Xbox controller to control the robot
 ```
-> [!IMPORTANT]
-> The current bringup.launch file looks for YDLidar X4-Pro model to start the scanning, if you have X4 model on your robot, edit the launch file from X4-Pro.launch to X4.launch in bringup.launch

 ```py
 rosrun tortoisebotpro_control tortoisebot_teleop_key.py # If using computer keyboard to control the robot